vo44/VS/slides2.md

 ---
 <!-- .slide: data-background="./Pic6.jpg" -->
-## CHIMPS

-Dominance Hierarchy
-> * Male Hierarchies
-> * Females are Oppressed
-* Superiority in Size, Power and Agression
+## OUR CLOSEST FRIEND IS NOT ALWAYS LIKE THAT

+> Competition between and within species always rewarded the most efficient one's with survival and reproduction.
+Leading to Alpha's rise to the top.
+BUT, there is also Cooperation.

 ---
-## EGALITARIAN
-> Cooperation to overthrow an overly aggressive male It is a type of behaviour which flattens the hierarchy.
-And there is no particular dominance factor or order.

----

-## HUMANS
-> Hunter Gatherers Societies

->Has it all changed with Agriculture and Property?
----
 ## FINALLY
-* Absolute majority of nature organized in a hierarchy
-* Hirarchies of dominance in social species, including humans
-> They are not necessary!
-* Is it a product of culture or any other factors?

- What do you think?
+> What do you think?